 Winter Activity Guide to the Best of Lake Louise, Banff National Park

-Those of us living in Southern Alberta, Canada, know that if we want snow, Lake Louise is the place to go!
+Those of us living in Southern Alberta, Canada, know that Lake Louise is the place to go if we want snow!
 Even when the prairies are dry, bleak, and completely brown, it is always a winter wonderland with many activities at Lake Louise.

-Living in Calgary, I haven’t seen much snow yet this winter.
-I see the photos coming in from Lake Louise, though, and the snow is sitting on the trees like giant mushroom caps.
-Trails are groomed and tracked for skiing or snowshoeing.
-Also, the lake is already cleared for ice-skating (with a giant ice castle built on it!)
+Even if we don’t receive snow in Calgary, there may be snow in Lake Louise, though, sitting on the trees like giant mushroom caps.
+Trails are groomed and tracked for skiing or snowshoeing in winter.
+Also, the lake is cleared for ice skating (with a huge ice castle built on it!)

 I love magical Lake Louise and hope you will add it to your winter bucket list if you haven’t been fortunate enough to visit.
 So, without further ado, here are my top 6 favorite winter activities in Lake Louise.